Why nutrigenetic testing is NOT about weight loss.

 Weight loss is a totally different mechanism and it is about behavioral changes and nutritional education that needs to start early in life.
 I have previously written about what a personalized diet is and what it is not and I wish to do the same after the latest WSJ article entitled “Test your genes to find your best diet”.
 When reading titles like this, one – especially the ones who struggle with weight loss – can easily jump into the conclusion that by doing a genetic test they can find THE ultimate solution to their problem.
 However, this is NOT the case with nutrigenetics.

-As a woman who have been struggling with overweight since my early life years, I would be more than thrilled to know that a single DNA test can make me lose all my extra weight once and for all.
+As a woman who has been struggling with overweight since my early life years, I would be more than thrilled to know that a single DNA test can make me lose all my extra weight once and for all.

 What is nutrigenetics?

-The WSJ article presents the different opinions that exist proving that we are in the beginning of an exciting new era with lots to learn and discover.
-For example, last May, the International Society of Nutrigenetics and Nutrigenomics (ISNN) published a statement about the fields of precision nutrition and the same has done the American Heart Association (AHA) regarding nutrigenomics and cardiometabolic health earlier this year.
+The WSJ article presents the different opinions that exist proving that we are at the beginning of an exciting new era with lots to learn and discover.
+For example, last May, the International Society of Nutrigenetics and Nutrigenomics (ISNN) published a statement about the fields of precision nutrition and the same was done the American Heart Association (AHA) regarding nutrigenomics and cardiometabolic health earlier this year.
 But, is it always like that when it comes to innovation?
 Is it always like that when it comes to novel medicine advances?
 Indeed, it is.

 Nutrigenetics for weight loss

 However, people do not need another weight-loss myth to keep struggling with their weight problems and we, as researchers, should prevent the creation of unwarranted expectations.
 People need to know that a nutrigenetic test CANNOT make them lose weight by itself.
 What it CAN make them lose weight is their adherence and their effort coupled with the proper guidance, by trained professionals.
-These are the only ones who can accurately interpretate nutrigenetic results and follow them up continuously towards a profound lifestyle change that will respect their individuality and will last.
+These are the only ones who can accurately interpret nutrigenetic results and follow them up continuously towards a profound lifestyle change that will respect their individuality and will last.

 After all, if a genetic test could help us, that easy, to find the perfect diet and lose weight, obesity should not have been a worldwide epidemic, right?

-By Dr. Valentini Konstantinidou
+By Dr. Valentini Konstantinidou, RDN, MSc, PhD

 Accredited Practitioner Coach (IAPC&M)